eje24/eje24.github.io/_posts/2024-07-05-Residual-Flows.md

 <center>
 <img src="{{site.baseurl}}/assets/images/residual_graph.png" alt="drawing" width="600"/>
 <div> The i-ResNet optimizes a biased version of the true objective at training time, and performs considerably worse at inference time.
-The corresponding residual flow, which uses the Roulette estimator does not display this discrepancy.</div>
+The corresponding residual flow, which uses the Roulette estimator does not display this discrepancy.
+Figure taken from <a href="#2">[2]</a>.</div>
 </center>

 ## Implementing the Lipschitz Constraint